 Wi-Fi extenders also pick up and pass on a Wi-Fi signal.
-However, extenders use a different network name and password to your router.
+However, extenders use a different network name and password from your router's.
 So you need to manually switch between them as you enter areas where the signal for each is stronger.

 5. Don't forget about uploads

-If you're one of the unlucky few still using an ADSL connection, or your NBN connection isn't up to par, you might need to limit your uploads – data you're sending out into the internet, as opposed to downloading.
+If you're one of the unlucky few still using an ADSL connection, or your NBN connection isn't up to par, you might need to limit your uploads – data you're sending out into the internet, as opposed to receiving it (downloading).

-ADSL in particular has extremely low upload speeds and isn't sufficient to keep up with how much modern gadgets automatically upload data to the cloud.
+ADSL in particular has extremely low upload speeds and can struggle to keep up with how much modern gadgets automatically upload data to the cloud.

 Unfortunately, it can be tricky tracking which apps and programs are hogging your uploads.
-Keep an eye on ones that connect or constantly sync to the cloud (like photos and Dropbox, for example), and consider disabling this option temporarily, if possible.
+Keep an eye on ones that connect or constantly sync to the cloud (such as photos and Dropbox, for example) and consider disabling this option temporarily, if possible.

 If you're having connectivity issues, especially sporadic ones, another tip is to switch all your phones and tablets to their 4G connection and see if that fixes things.